 48 miles from Ao Chalong

 The southernmost accessible beach, also known as Waterfall Bay, has good holding close inshore in 6 -10 metres on a sandy bottom.
-At the north end is a river clearly visible from the sea, at the head of which are the Phru Bon Falls – well worth a visit.
+At the north end is a river clearly visible from the sea, with Phru Bon Falls at its head – well worth a visit.
 Further south, the road stops close to the lighthouse at the ranger station for Mu Koh Lanta National Park.
+There’s often an uncomfortable ground swell but snorkelling is excellent and there are several restaurants ashore.

 54 miles from Ao Chalong

-Koh Po, off the eastern coast of Koh Lanta, offers good protection during the southwest monsoon season.
-The best overnight stop is the large area between Koh Klang and Koh Po, with secure holding in mud in about five metres.
+Koh Po, off the eastern coast of Koh Lanta, offers moderate protection during the southwest monsoon season.
+The best overnight stop is the large area between Koh Klang and Koh Po, with better holding in mud in about 5 metres.

 57 miles from Ao Chalong